Meet Our Students

 Miranda is interested in researching issues relevant to perinatal mental health, specifically birth trauma, infant attachment, lactation and access to quality healthcare.
 She is a research assistant under Alegnta Felleke, PhD on project evaluation for Project LAUNCH (Linking Actions for Unmet Needs in Children鈥檚 Health).

-Leslie Moorehead
+Leslie A. Moorehead

 lamoorehead23sp@ollusa.edu